crystalxs/DataScientistNotes/Python/environment.md

 # Environment

----
-description: "Keep dependencies required by different projects\_in\_separate\_places;  Easily switch to a environment that requires different dependencies."
+> Keep dependencies required by different projects\_in\_separate\_places;  Easily switch to a environment that requires different dependencies.
----

-# Environment

 ### Create an environment